fkyros/fdf/README.md

 !!!!!add image

+## how to install

+follow the instructions of [official minilibx repo](https://github.com/42Paris/minilibx-linux) to build and include the 'libmlx.a' and 'mlx.h' to your system

 ## how to draw

 mlx is a bit hard to comprehend, but only the math aside is another story. let me introduce you to concepts and vocabulary I came across during the realization of this project in order to succeed in it (or at least ty it)